What Does Contingent Mean in Real Estate?

 An inspection period is often known as a "due diligence" period in most states.
 This contingency has become so commonplace that the vast majority of sellers expect it and typical agree to it.
 Who wouldn’t want to have an expert inspect a home before they take out a mortgage to purchase it?

 Some sellers will even hire their own inspectors before even putting their home on the market, just to make sure they’re not going to run into any problems.

-All lenders will require that an appraisal is done before they’ll provide funds to a buyer.
-Some exceptions exist, if the buyer has a very large down-payment and the home qualifies for a "desk appraisal" - which is an automated valuation.
+All lenders will require that a home appraisal be done before they’ll provide funds to a buyer.
+Some exceptions exist, if the buyer has a very large down-payment and the home qualifies for a “desk appraisal” – which is an automated valuation.
 The lender wants to be certain they’re not lending any more money than is absolutely required for the house after taking into account the down-payment made by the buyer.

 With an appraisal contingency, the buyer is stating that they won’t pay more than the amount the appraiser values the home at.
 So, if the appraisal comes in lower than the contract price, the buyer has an opportunity to re-negotiate the price or terminate the contract.

-One of the reasons it’s a really good idea to get preapproved for a mortgage is because you don’t want to go to the trouble of finding your perfect home and getting an offer accepted only to discover that you can’t get the loan you need to follow through.
+It's important to understand what to expect when getting a home mortgage because you don’t want to find your perfect home and get an offer accepted only to discover that you can’t get the loan you need to follow through.

 Before you can close on a home, the title company must carry out a thorough title search to check for any possible issues that might challenge the validity of the sale.
 Otherwise, you could buy a house only to later learn that the former owner’s ex-wife still has a claim on it.